For electoral purposes the Borough of Brentwood is divided into 15 wards, which are further sub-divided into 41 polling districts.

 Electors who are eligible to vote at a particular election or referendum will receive a polling card shortly before polling day, telling them where to vote.
 There are special arrangements for people who cannot get to a polling station to apply for a proxy or postal vote.
 Further details can be found in the section on Postal and Proxy Voting.

 Elections take place each year for local councillors, either at Borough Council or County Council level.
 Elections were due to be held in May 2020 in 12 of the Council's 15 wards but were postponed due to the coronavirus outbreak.
 They are now scheduled to take place on 6th May 2021, alongside elections for the four County Council seats.
 There are no Borough Council elections scheduled for Herongate, Ingrave & West Horndon ward, Hutton East ward and South Weald ward.

 Electors may also live in an area that has a Parish Council for which elections take place every four years.
 Find out more on the parish elections page.

-Police & Crime Commissioner Elections
+Police & Crime Commissioner elections

-Notice of the verification number for determining the validity of Petitions presented from 1st April 2017 to 31st March 2018 can be found below:
+Notice of the verification number for determining the validity of Petitions presented from 1st April 2018 to 31st March 2019 can be found below: